In this Article

 Ginger can be efficiently added in various ways in your diet.
 You may chop, shred, mince or crush it and use it to spice up your dishes.
 The only thing that you need to keep in mind before adding ginger to your diet is to use it in moderation.
 Consume this wonder herb in moderation and get maximum benefits from it.
 You may get in touch with your doctor if you have any concerns regarding including ginger in your diet.

-Also Read: Barley Water During Pregnancy
+Also Read: Garlic during Pregnancy